MMC Art Graduates Exhibit Worldwide

 Visit Maggie’s website to view more of her artwork and for more information.

-K Haskell ’05, a graduate of MMC’s Graphic Design program, will be showing their work during Gowanus Open Studios 2021.
+K Haskell ’05, a graduate of MMC’s Graphic Design program, showed their work during Gowanus Open Studios in 2021.

 K Haskell is an interdisciplinary visual artist, draftsperson, and illustrator who has shown in a variety of venues throughout New York, including The Gershwin Hotel, Midoma Gallery, The Governors Island Art Fair, The Old Stone House, and Trestle Gallery.
 Haskell recently was a resident at Chashama North Art Residency (Summer 2021) and an art handling apprentice in the Crozier Fine Art Apprenticeship Program.